haxdb/haxdb-api/mods/mod_nodes/README.md

 mod_nodes
 ===========

 This module provides connectivity to the the API.
-By definition, anything that connects to the API using an api_key is a node.
+We define anything that connects to the API using an api_key as a node.
 An api_key is automatically created and assigned to a node upon it's creation.

 Database